 Despite his injuries, Mike approached his physical rehabilitation with his trademark optimism.
 He learned to navigate the world on his prosthetic legs.
 He went back to work for the Vermont Electrical Cooperative as he and his family waited patiently for the lawsuit to play out.
 Four of the defendants reached private settlements with the Hemonds.
 Another was allowed to drop out.
 The last and largest defendant, Frontier Communications, declined to settle and the case finally went to trial in January 2014.

 On Feb.
 7, 2014, after a grueling three-week trial, the jury returned a verdict in favor of the Hemonds.
 The jury awarded the family $22.5 million for past and future medical expenses, prosthetics, lost earning capacity, lost enjoyment of life, and other factors.
 It was the second largest jury verdict in Vermont history.

-“It was such a vindication of the battle we fought for so long,” Gideon said.
+“It was such a vindication of the battle we fought for so long,” one of our attorneys said.
 “In that moment, you realize the power of our legal system.
 Here is a 13-person jury taking millions from one of the wealthiest corporations in the U.S., and giving it to a working class couple in Richford, Vermont.
 It doesn’t happen a lot, and it takes a long time to get there, but it’s powerful.”

 The visit was documented by reporter Marnie MacLean of New England Cable News.
 Click here to watch the reporton the NECN website.